 Artisan bread usually just describes homemade bread that's made in smaller batches.
 Unlike traditional sandwich bread that comes out looking the same every time you bake it, gluten free artisan bread may different slightly each bake.
 How long you let the bread rise, the gluten free flours you use, and any other ingredients you add all work to create a unique loaf with every bake.

-I suggest avoiding almond flour and garbanzo bean flour — they're not all purpose gluten free flours and they won't work in a recipe like this that calls for an all purpose flour blend.
+I suggest avoiding almond flour and garbanzo bean flour โ they're not all purpose gluten free flours and they won't work in a recipe like this that calls for an all purpose flour blend.

 The best way to determine whether your gluten free no knead bread is done baking is to use a thermometer.
 Stick it in the center of the loaf, but don't go so far down as to touch the bottom of the pan.
-Your bread is ready when the thermometer reads 205°F to 210°F.
+Your bread is ready when the thermometer reads at least 195ยฐF.

 There are several possibilities why this gluten free artisan bread recipe didn't turn out for you:

-You used too much flour or not enough milk — don't be afraid of a wet batter!
+You used too much flour or not enough milk โ don't be afraid of a wet batter!
 It needs to be wet to be light later.

-You used the wrong gluten free flour blend — Your blend should contain the right balance of gf flours like white rice flour, brown rice flour, and potato flour for a strong blend that is still able to produce an airy result.
+You used the wrong gluten free flour blend โ Your blend should contain the right balance of gf flours like white rice flour, brown rice flour, and potato flour for a strong blend that is still able to produce an airy result.

-Your gf flour didn't contain xanthan gum — you need this gluten alternative to bind everything together.
+Your gf flour didn't contain xanthan gum โ you need this gluten alternative to bind everything together.

-Your bread didn't rise enough — rise time will vary based on temperature; let your bread dough increase to 150% of its original size, no matter how long it takes
+Your bread didn't rise enough โ rise time will vary based on temperature; let your bread dough increase to 150% of its original size, no matter how long it takes.
+That means that it's 50% bigger than when it started.
+In a 1 quart bowl, it will rise to the top.

-Your bread wasn't done baking — make sure to use a thermometer so you can tell when your bread is ready, and use a standalone analog oven thermometer to gauge your oven's temperature since ovens fall out of calibration easily and often.
+Your bread wasn't done baking โ make sure to use a thermometer so you can tell when your bread is ready, and use a standalone analog oven thermometer to gauge your oven's temperature.

-It's not necessary to use a dutch oven to make this delicious, crusty gluten free bread, but you can certainly use one if you'd like.
-If you do use a dutch oven, I suggest baking it without the lid so the bread get that golden crust on top before you flip it over to get the bottom just as crisp.
+Yes!
+If you do use a Dutch oven, I suggest baking it without the lid so the bread get that golden crust on top before you flip it over to get the bottom just as crisp.
+Follow the baking instructions above to place it on a piece of parchment, shape it with wet hands twice as wide as it is high, and bake fully without turning the bread over.

 Rising takes time, and lots of patience.
 If you follow the recipe as written, don't make ingredient substitutions, measure by weight, and allow your yeast bread dough enough time, it will rise.
 If your kitchen environment is cool and dry, it will simply take longer to rise.
 Overproofing is a function of too much rise, not too long a rise, so be patient!

 No problem!
-If you don’t have a glass bowl, you can use a small round pan or cast iron skillet with high sides.
+If you donโt have a glass bowl, you can use a small round pan or cast iron skillet with high sides.
 Just try to shape the dough so that it's about as tall as it is wide, to mimic the shape in the photos of the dough in the bowl.
 Your dough will definitely spread more during baking, though, and may take less time to bake.
-If you use a round aluminum baking pan that is light in color, it won't get as hot as or retain heat as well as a cast iron pan or glass bowl, so increase the oven temperature by 25°F to 400°F.
+If you use a round aluminum baking pan that is light in color, it won't get as hot as or retain heat as well as a cast iron pan or glass bowl, so increase the oven temperature by 25ยฐF to 400ยฐF.

 No!
 Every good all purpose gluten free flour blend has tapioca starch (also known as tapioca flour) as an ingredient.
 This gluten free artisan bread dough is made using an all purpose gluten free flour blend with additional tapioca starch/flour for more stretch and a higher rise.
 Do not ever just leave an ingredient out of a recipe.
 Every ingredient has its purpose!